microsoft/SwinBERT/README.md

        --do_test
 ```

-The prediction should look similar to
+The prediction should look like

 ```bash
 Prediction: a young boy is showing how to make a paper airplane.